MBApplications/application-at-tui-cruises/README.md

 The goal of this project is to analyze the provided dataset for two Cruise ships and develop a narrative explaining the performance trends (e.g.: efficiency, propulsion, power generation, etc.).

 # Remarks (PLEASE READ)
 Unfortunately, I'm very busy at the moment and had to ignore the important aspects listed under "To-Do and Improvements for Next Time".
-The data you gave me are super-interesting and I have a lot of ideas.
-Moreover, I would expose the results on a web-UI using the modules Dash and/or Django, e.g. as shown here: <br>
+The data are super-interesting and I have a lot of ideas.
+Moreover, I would present the results on a web-UI (with Dash and Django), e.g. as shown here: <br>
 https://dash.gallery/dash-opioid-epidemic/ <br>
-Hope, that the here presented work is still sufficient for a personal conversation.
+I have already done that in my last job...Hope, that the here presented work is still sufficient for a personal conversation, looking forward hearing from you.

 # Table of Contents